rick-heig/envme/README.md

   This is very dependent on the host PC motherboard and CPU.
 We observed that relying on a PCIe switch which generates its own clock worked well.
 For example [PLX PEX8747](https://www.broadcom.com/products/pcie-switches-retimers/pcie-switches/pex8747) switches as in this [NVMe RAID Controller](https://www.highpoint-tech.com/product-page/ssd7101a-1).

   If this happens you can try setting the PCIe link to gen. 2 (PCIe 2.0) in the motherboard BIOS.
 The PCIe speed could also be changed in the device tree (overlay) used on the embedded platform.
+On the prebuilt SD card image in `/boot/` there are the files `rk3588-friendlyelec-cm3588-nas-ep-pcie2.dtbo` and `rk3588-nanopc-t6-pcie-ep-pcie2.dtbo` which can be selected in `/boot/extlinux/extlinux.conf` to limit the embedded controller to PCIe 2.0 speed.

   Maybe there is room for improvement in the Rockchip RK3588 PCIe controller IP or PHY Linux driver.